tkmr-akhs/DoxyVB6/README.md

 ## Usage

-1. Place `build_document.bat` and `build_document_main.ps1` in any folder and create a `DoxyVB6` folder.
+1. Place `build_document.bat` and `build_document_main.ps1` in any folder.
+And create a `DoxyVB6` folder in the folder.
 2. Place `DoxyVB6.exe` and `Doxyfile` in the `DoxyVB6` folder.
-3. Create a shortcut to `build_document.bat` at the same directory level as the `modules` folder.
-Open the shortcut properties and leave the working folder field blank.
+3. Create a shortcut to `build_document.bat` in the same directory that contains your `modules` folder.
+Leave the `Start in` field blank in the shortcut properties.
 4. Double-click the shortcut to generate a `doc` folder.

+Please refer to the [example](https://github.com/tkmr-akhs/DoxyVB6/tree/main/example) directory in the GitHub repository for sample usage.

 # ExcelModuleManager